 SHARPSHOOTER: A white metal (silver, nickel, and rhodium), 1 inch in height, a cross patee with the representation of a target placed on the center thereof.

-MARKMAN: A white metal (silver, nickel, and rhodium), 1 inch in height, a cross patee.
+MARKSMAN: A white metal (silver, nickel, and rhodium), 1 inch in height, a cross patee.

 QUALIFICATION BARS: Bars with the following inscriptions are currently authorized for display on the badges: